Groundworkstech/pybfd/README.md

     the same Binutils supporting the same host architecture as well as several well-known (and others not being in use since Woodstock :-P).
-It does not include ALL the supported architectures in Binutils but will include the ones you'll bump into 99% of the time so that should be enought in most of the cases.
+It does not include ALL the supported architectures in Binutils but will include the ones you'll bump into 99% of the time so that should be enough in most of the cases.

 * You can download and compile Binutils from GNU FTP server.
 The only rules to